ocaml/platform-blog/opam-2-2-0-beta2.md

 ### Other noteworthy changes

-* Recommend enabling Developer Mode on Windows
+* Recommend enabling Developer Mode on Windows.
-* Fix MSYS2 support
+  This allows the creation of symlinks without requiring elevation.
+  Longer-term, the aim is that we should never _require_ Developer Mode, but at the moment more things work with it than without it!
-* Mark the internal cygwin installation as recommended
+* Mark the internal cygwin installation as recommended.
+  Please don't try to maintain your own Cygwin install for use with opam unless you really know what you're doing!
+* Fix MSYS2 support.
+For 2.2.0, the focus has been on Cygwin, so configuring opam to use MSYS2 is quite manual.
+  Please don't try to maintain your own MSYS2 install for use with opam unless you _really really_ know what you're doing!
 * Fix issues when using fish
 * Improve the internal Cygwin installation during init on Windows
 * Unixify Windows paths in init shells scripts